tkshfj/MMG/logs/project_log.md

 ## 2025-05-04

-- Updated the project proposal slides.
+- Revised the project proposal slides.
 - Reorganized the directory structure for the project proposal.

 ## 2025-05-03

-- Updated the project proposal slides.
+- Revised the project proposal slides.
   - Created a table for the Previous Works section.

 ## 2025-05-01

-- Updated the project proposal slides.
+- Revised the project proposal slides.

 ## 2025-04-30

-- Updated the project proposal slides, focusing on content structure.
+- Revised the project proposal slides, focusing on content structure.

 ## 2025-04-29